Skip to main content

 Run a country on one operating picture — without a single ministry having to migrate.

 Every ministry keeps its own system of record, its own ontology, its own data custody.
-Djeed reads each one, reconciles every entity, resolves the cross-agency record into one canonical knowledge graph — and from that foundation, every downstream capability becomes possible.
+Djeed reads each one, reconciles every entity, resolves the cross-agency record through a permissioned federation — and from that governed view, every authorized downstream capability becomes possible.
 Early warning.
 Cross-agency forecasts.
 Decision briefs traceable to source.
 Transparent automation.
 The audit trail an Auditor-General can read end to end.

 The convergence

 Every ministry keeps the systems it already runs and the ontology its analysts already trust.
-Djeed reads what each one records, reconciles the entities across them — the same citizen, the same business, the same parcel, the same event — and resolves the cross-agency record into one canonical knowledge graph the whole government can navigate, query, and act on.
+Djeed reads what each one records, reconciles the entities across them — the same citizen, the same business, the same parcel, the same event — and maps the approved cross-agency concepts into a governed view that authorized teams can navigate, query, and act on.

 What it unlocks